-Typical elements are a car allowance, a contribution towards health insurance premiums as well as long-term service awards in line with Company policy as offered to other employees.
-Those Executive Board members who have been transferred to Switzerland from other Nestlé locations are eligible to receive benefits in line and within the limits of the Nestlé Corporate Expatriation Policy.
-The Heads of Zone North America and Zone Greater China receive a housing and financial planning allowance, the Head of Zone North America also receives certain additional benefits including contributions to life insurance and other benefits available to US employees.
+Typical elements include a car allowance, long-term service awards in line with Company policy, contributions towards health insurance premiums and periodical health checks as well as to personal security services.
+Those Executive Board members who have been transferred to Switzerland from other Nestlé locations are eligible to receive benefits in line and within the limits of the Nestlé Corporate Expatriation Policy, which may include international health insurance paid by the Company.
+The Heads of Zone North America and Zone Greater China receive a housing and financial planning allowance, the Head of Zone North America also receives certain additional benefits including contributions to life insurance and other benefits available to employees in similar positions in the US.